PeopleFaculty

 Additional Information

 Professor Mazzaferro is a scholar of early American literature, working at the intersection of the history of science and the history of political thought.
-His teaching and research explore how key political concepts were shaped by the epistemological shifts of the early modern period, especially the Scientific Revolution, and conversely, how perceived disparities of knowledge aided the establishment and contestation of hierarchies in the age of imperial expansion and plantation slavery.
+His teaching and research explore how key political concepts were shaped by major early modern epistemological shifts, especially the so-called Scientific Revolution, and conversely, how perceived disparities of knowledge aided the establishment and contestation of hierarchies in the age of imperial expansion and plantation slavery.
 Taking a transatlantic and circum-Caribbean approach to these questions, he revises Eurocentric intellectual histories by foregrounding the role that New World colonialism and its discontents played in the rise of modern forms of knowledge and power.

-He is currently at work on a book entitled, No Newe Enterprize: The Innovation Prohibition and the New Science of Politics in Colonial America, under contract with the Omohundro Institute of Early American History and Culture’s imprint of the University of North Carolina Press.
-The project rewrites the English colonization of the Americas in light of the fact that innovation was a prohibited activity and a pejorative synonym for rebellion in the early modern period.
+He is currently at work on a book entitled, No New Enterprise: The Innovation Prohibition and the New Science of Politics in Colonial America, under contract with the Omohundro Institute of Early American History and Culture / University of North Carolina Press.
+The book rewrites the English colonization of the Americas in light of the fact that innovation was a prohibited activity and a pejorative synonym for rebellion in the early modern period.
 Reading eyewitness reportage on outbreaks of rebellion throughout seventeenth-century North America and the West Indies—from mutiny and heresy to Indigenous resistance and slave revolt—he argues that New World elites rehabilitated and then monopolized the right to innovate by applying the empirical methods of natural science to politics amidst conditions of perennial crisis.
 In the process, they installed innovation at the heart of modern theorizations of sovereignty.

-Professor Mazzaferro has received research support from the American Council of Learned Societies, the Mellon Foundation, and the Library Company of Philadelphia.
-He has held postdoctoral fellowships at the University of Chicago’s Institute on the Formation of Knowledge, the American Philosophical Society, and Rutgers University, where he earned his Ph.D. in 2017.
-During the 2024–2025 academic year he will be a Fletcher Jones Foundation fellow at the Henry E. Huntington Library.
+Professor Mazzaferro has received research support from the American Council of Learned Societies, the Mellon Foundation, UCLA’s Society of Hellman Fellows, and the Henry E. Huntington Library, where he was a Fletcher Jones Foundation fellow through the Huntington–UC Program for the Advancement of the Humanities.
+And he has held postdoctoral fellowships at the University of Chicago’s Institute on the Formation of Knowledge, the American Philosophical Society, and Rutgers University, where he earned his Ph.D. in 2017.

-He regularly offers courses and supervises research on colonial and early U.S. literary history, political thought, the history of science, colonial Protestantism, the Black Atlantic, the early American novel, representations of violence, and technology and racial difference.
-His recent courses and publications have focused in particular on the history of slave insurrection.
+He regularly offers courses and supervises research on colonial and early U.S. literary history, political philosophy, early modern science, colonial Protestantism, the Black Atlantic, and the early American novel.
+His recent teaching and research have focused on representations of slave insurrection and on the role of technology in interculture encounter and early race-making.

 Selected Publications